 Not enough people do this and you might be surprised to see that the buyers actually really appreciate it.

-Just keep in mind that buyers, are super busy and you're not the only maker that their buying products from.
+Just keep in mind that buyers are super busy and you’re not the only maker that they’re buying products from.

 When you follow-up with them (once every few months), it’s a good time to ask: